Achievable logoAchievable logo

 Radius

 The radius (r) of a circle is the distance from the center of the circle to the edge of the circle.
-A circle is perfectly round, so the radius can touch any point on the edge and still be the same distance from the center.
+Because a circle is perfectly round, the radius has the same length no matter which point on the edge you choose.

 Diameter

-The diameter (d) of a circle is the distance from one point on the edge of a circle, through the center, and to the opposite edge of the circle.
+The diameter (d) of a circle is the distance from one point on the edge of the circle, through the center, to the opposite edge of the circle.
 The diameter must pass through the center.
-This ensures that the diameter will be the same regardless of where the points lie on the edge.
+That’s what makes it the longest straight-line distance across the circle.

 The diameter is equal to twice the radius: